 - If your appetite is poor, eat smaller meals instead of large ones.
 Eating smaller portions 5 or 6 times a day may help you get the nutrition that you need.
-Aim for 3 meals and 2 snacks every day. - Try a nutritional supplement, such as protein bars or protein shakes, for a snack. - Eat something before physical therapy.
+Aim for 3 meals and 2 snacks every day. - Try a nutritional supplement, such as protein bars or protein shakes, for a snack. - · Eat something before physical therapy. - It is important to drink plenty of fluids such as water, juice, and non-caffeinated beverages.